fatipardo/PDBClean-0.0.2/README.md

 This is also the last step!
 You have a curated dataset!

-> **Note:** There are more advanced curation steps and analysis that we will cover in future notebooks.
+> **Note:** There are more advanced curation steps and analysis that we will cover in future releases.

 ### [Check project mini tutorial](https://github.com/fatipardo/PDBClean-0.0.2/blob/master/Notebooks/CheckProject_CheckCreateDelete.ipynb)